crusher-dev/docsv2/docs/index.md

   <meta property="og:url" content="https://docs.crusher.dev/" />
 </head>

 Crusher is all in one testing platform for developers.
-You can create test, integrate in project with few simple steps.
+It makes testing powerful and streless for you.

+Create test using low-code or code with playwright.

 <UseCrusher />